owncloud-archive/apps/user_oauth/README.md

 ownCloud installation.

 This module needs an external library to verify the OAuth tokens at the OAuth authorization server.
-A script can be used to install this dependency, by default is in included in the `3rdparty` directory.
+[Composer](http://www.getcomposer.org) can be used to install this dependency, by default is in included in the `3rdparty` directory.
 So you only need this if you want to download the library again or update it.

     $ cd /path/to/owncloud/apps/user_oauth
-    $ cd 3rdparty
-    $ sh fetch_3rdparty_libs.sh

-You need Git installed on your server to fetch the 3rd party dependency.
+    $ php composer.phar install

+Or to update:

+    $ php composer.phar update

 You can enable the `user_oauth` app after login with the `admin` account.
 Go to `Settings`, then `Apps` and finally select the `OAuth` module from the list of